 – To help you become familiar with the equivalent vocabulary used in your target language.
 Tip: focus your reading in English on issues that also encompass countries where your source language is spoken.
 This will increase your chances of reading about a topic that might come up in the exam.

-What are the main issues you’ll face with the general paper?
+What are the main issues you’ll face with the DipTrans general paper (paper 1)?

 On the DipTrans preparation course that I run for Spanish-English translators, I notice that translators struggle with similar challenges.
 Here are a few that you may not have thought about.